bewagner/bewagner.github.io/_drafts/better-pull-requests.md

 # Review it yourself
-The first thing you do after creating the pull request is you should review it yourself.
+The first thing you do after creating the pull request is you should **review it yourself.**
-You might be too entangled in your code to find logical errors.
+Maybe you're too entangled in your code to find logical errors.
-But since you know where you worked diligent and where you were sloppy, you're most qualified to find careless mistakes.
+But since you know where you worked diligent and where you didn't, you're most qualified to find careless mistakes.

 And it's also a sign of respect towards the reviewer.
 They will be happy if they can skip cleaning up your code.
-And they will have more time and brain power left to review the logic of your code.
+Additionally, they will have more time and brain power left to review the logic of your code.

 ## Go for the low-hanging fruit